Berlin Brandenburg Airport: U-Bahn

 Line U7 terminates short of the airport (at Rudow) but there are plans to extend it towards the airport if and when funds become available.
 The issue is complicated by the fact that the line would have to cross the state border between Berlin and Brandenburg and it is unclear who would have to pay for which parts of construction operations and maintenance.
 While Berlin has many "ghost stations" built in preparation for potential future construction, there is no provision underneath the terminal building for a station.

 Maglev

-In June 2020, the CDU Berlin (then in opposition at the state level) proposed building a Maglev of the Transport System Bögl (developed by the Bavarian construction company Max Bögl) to the airport.
+In 2020, the Berlin CDU proposed maglev connection to BER.
+The proposed system was the Transport System Bögl, developed by the Bavarian construction company Max Bögl.
+After they entered the Berlin state government in 2023, the use of maglev technology was considered again, with a possible connection between the airport and the International Congress Center.
+As of 2026, the proposed ICC–BER connection had not progressed beyond the discussion stage.